 Generally speaking, car salespeople don’t always have the cleanest reputations.
 Every year, consumers in the United States lose substantial sums of money to car dealer scams.

 There are many small details to consider when purchasing a new vehicle.
 As a result, the auto industry is a field in which scammers can easily take advantage of everyday buyers.

 Over the years, salespeople and dealerships have become well-versed in car selling techniques – some of which are unethical or just plain fraudulent.
 Fortunately, many of these can be avoided with a bit of due diligence on the part of the buyer.

 Here are six common car dealership scams to keep an eye out for when purchasing new or used vehicles.

 1. Odometer Tampering

-So how can you counter this scam?
+So, how can you protect yourself from this car dealer scam?

 Start by looking at the vehicle’s mileage listed on the maintenance records, then compare it to the CarFax Odometer Check.
 If there is a big difference, head for the door.

-Fortunately, the law is on your side.
-Under California Lemon Law, the only way to legally eliminate the Implied Warranty of Merchantability is to clearly display an “as is” label on the vehicle while it is being showcased for sale.
-The label must state that:
+Fortunately, the law is on your side if you purchase a defective car “as is.”
+Under California Lemon Law, the only way to legally eliminate the Implied Warranty of Merchantability is to clearly display an “as is” label on the vehicle while being showcased for sale.

 - If the vehicle is defective, the buyer takes full responsibility for any needed repairs.